It's a story about patience and persistence.

 She'd never given a thought to owning a racehorse until one day earlier this year when she happened across a listing on the Alex Brown Web site about retiring Thoroughbred racehorses -- perfectly good horses, healthy horses that are at the end of their racing days.

 "I kept checking and found the Top Bunk list, which is a list of older horses racing at a track near York," Amanda said.
-"I noticed two horses were racing at Penn National, and I started following their results.
-Then I started going to the races at Penn National."

 That's when she saw Pay Attention up close.